jpfluger/examples/ubuntu-14.04/sysvinit-and-nvm.md

 > Back to [Table of Contents](https://github.com/jpfluger/examples)

-# Using nvm for node package management
+# Start/Stop the Node Daemon Using nvm and SysVinit

 [SysVinit](https://wiki.archlinux.org/index.php/SysVinit) is the first process executed and as such is the parent of all processes.
 SysVinit scripts are found in the /etc/init.d directory on debian-based systems.
 Maybe the following command is familiar to you?